temporalio/proposals/nexus-and-alo/milestones.md

 **Requirements:**

 * Existing Temporal users
-* Only target scenarios where Temporal Namespace is calling to another Temporal Namespace
+* Only target scenarios where Temporal Namespace is calling to another Temporal Namespace.
+To be explicit, we will not initially support client-to-Temporal-ALO calls.
 * Minimum additional authentication and authorization requirements
 * Relatively latency insensitive use cases
 * Works in single and cross cluster scenarios